Course ObjectiveImprove knowledge of the historical development of democracy and of

 and rise of democracy in the era around the World Wars.
 The history of

-democracy will be related to theories about democracy
+be related to theories about democracy

 and democratization.
 The main emphasis will be on the Western and